-It is inevitable that the scale of development proposed in the Main Modifications Plan will impact on some communities, particularly those where there is considerable growth.
+It is inevitable that the scale of development proposed in the Braintree District Local Plan will impact on some communities, particularly those where there is considerable growth.
 In some instances, this may be seen as a positive outcome, as new development will help to support existing and new services and jobs and provide new homes for people who want to live locally.
-In some areas, though it may be to change the character of settlements over time.
+In some areas, though changes to the character of settlements over time may be seen as negative.
 Overall, it is considered that the Braintree District Local Plan will result in a cumulative mixed effect (significant positive and minor negative) for SA objective 1: 'Community safety & cohesion'.

-SA2: Housing Provide everyone with the opportunity to live in a decent home. ++ ++ ++ -------------- --- ---- ---- ----
+SA2: Housing Provide everyone with the opportunity to live in a decent home. ++ ++ ++